 Act reference: FAAct Schedule 1 Part 2 Division 5 Subdivision B Maintenance income credit balances

-To accrue a MIC balance, an individual or their partner must be eligible for FTB and be entitled to maintenance income that is registered for collection by the CSA.
+To accrue a MIC balance, an individual or their partner must be eligible for FTB and be entitled to maintenance income that is registered for collection by the Child Support.

 Act reference: FAAct Schedule 1 clause 24B Accruals to a maintenance income credit balance